 The Collider in Asheville Hosts Climate Discussion

 Several local organizations worked together to present a forum on current climate trends and forecasts for the future.
 This event was attended by over 200 people and was held on Wednesday, December 4, 2024 at The Collider.
 (The Collider provides event and working facilities in the vibrant heart of downtown Asheville.
 The Collider’s goal is connecting people, ideas, and networks to build a world where we can all thrive in a changing climate.)
+Attendees engaged in lively discussions about innovative solutions to combat climate change and shared valuable insights on sustainable practices.
+One of the highlights of the forum was the introduction of the ‘footprint project in western north carolina,’ which aims to reduce carbon emissions across the region by promoting renewable energy sources and community involvement.
+Participants left inspired, eager to implement the strategies discussed and contribute to a greener future.

 The event featured a panel of climate science experts discussing the current state of earth’s climate and how we can respond to the massive challenges we all face.
 This complex issue is particularly pertinent in Asheville and Western North Carolina in light of the recent devastation wrought by Hurricane Helene.
+The panel highlighted the importance of understanding local impacts and resilience in the face of climate change.
+They also shared effective survival strategies during Hurricane Helene, emphasizing the need for communities to prepare for future storms.
+With lessons learned from recent experiences, attendees were encouraged to take proactive measures to safeguard their homes and neighborhoods.

 Keynote Speaker Zeke Hausfather